large-scale-gxe-methods/GEM/README.md

 --int-covar-names
-     Any column names in the phenotype file naming the covariate(s) for which interactions should be included for adjustment (mutually exclusive with --exposure-names).
+     Any column names in the phenotype file naming the covariate(s) for which interactions should be included for adjustment (do not include with --exposure-names).

 --covar-names
-     Any column names in the phenotype file naming the covariates for which only main effects should be included for adjustment (mutually exclusive with both --exposure-names and --int-covar-names).
+     Any column names in the phenotype file naming the covariates for which only main effects should be included for adjustment (do not include with --exposure-names or --int-covar-names).

 --pheno-type
      0 indicates a continuous phenotype and 1 indicates a binary phenotype.